-Do not get this vaccine if you are allergic to gelatin, or any of the ingredients in this vaccine, or if you have a weakened immune system because you have leukemia or another disease that affects the immune system, you take high dose steroids, you are being treated for cancer with chemotherapy or radiation, there is a chance you are pregnant.
+Do not get this vaccine if you are allergic to any of the ingredients in this vaccine or if you have tested negative to immunity for varicella zoster virus, currently have shingles, are pregnant or are breastfeeding.

 This vaccine is given by injection.

-The shingles vaccine is a one-time injection.
-It can reduce the risk of getting shingles by 50% and can reduce the pain you feel if you do develop the infection.
+The Shingles vaccine is a two-dose vaccine with the second dose being given 2 to 6 months after the first injection.
+This vaccine reduces your risk of shingles by up to 85% for four years.

 If you aren't feeling well when your injection is scheduled, talk to your healthcare provider or pharmacist.
 She may recommend you wait until you feel better to get the vaccine.